 Disadvantages of capped rate mortgages?

-Once the capped rate period finishes you will no doubt be on a more expensive rate.
+Once the capped rate period finishes you will likely be on a more expensive rate.

 The costs of settling the mortgage and hence remortgaging will be high due to early repayment costs

 Interest only mortgage are mortgages where the monthly mortgage repayments include only interest payments and not capital repayments.
 The capital is repaid at the end of the mortgage term in one lump sum.
 This is contrast to a repayment mortgage where you repay both the interest and capital over the term of the mortgage in monthly repayments.